 Here’s Breanne, my beautiful friend who also dresses really well.
 She’s the only other girl besides myself who stuck with the book club from the first meeting and because of her I’ve read some great books.

 Two years ago, in 2010, Genevieve died.
-We weren’t close, but she was a friend and I think had she lived, we might have gotten to know each other even better.
-After I stopped working at the company where I met her, I still saw her a few times for lunch and then she came to the first meeting of the book club a friend and I started (which is still going on, though only two girls from that initial meeting are still part of it).
-That meeting was the last time I saw her and I remember how the two of us enjoyed the grapes and the cheese she had brought.
-We were the only vegetarians of that group.
+We weren’t close, but she was a friend.
+Last time I saw her, I remember the two of us enjoying the grapes and the cheese she had brought to the book club.
+We were the only vegetarians in that group.
 This was in the fall of 2008.
 After that, she found out she had cancer and I never saw her again.
 I heard news of her from the girls who were still working with her and were still in the book club.
 I heard she beat it, then I heard it came back.
-I honestly thought she was going to beat it again, so I was quite shocked when I got an email saying that she was in palliative care.
-Her death came soon after.
+I optimistically thought she was going to beat it again, so I was quite shocked when I got an email saying that she was in palliative care.
 She was 31 — my age.
-She was a beautiful girl with a great sense of style.
-She always looked great, had a lovely smile and was one of the nicest people I’ve ever known.
+She was beautiful girl with a great sense of style who always looked great, had a lovely smile and was one of the nicest people I’ve ever known.
 She was soft spoken, loved flowers and had built a beautiful garden.
-The day she died I woke up.
-I examined my own life and realized that I was wasting it playing computer games.
-Here I was healthy with “hopefully” a lot of years ahead of me sitting at a computer clicking a mouse.
-I made some changes right away.
-That day I quit computer games and started the “30 day challenges”.

-As a tribute to her, because she always looked fantastic, my first challenge was to dress up every day for a month.
+As a tribute to her, because she always looked fantastic, during the month following her death, I went to work dressed up like a lady (no pants allowed).
 I’m a programmer, who wears jeans and t-shirts and no make-up.
-This was tough for me.
+This was tough.
 I had to go shopping and buy some skirts, pantyhose (which I had none of) and high-heeled shoes.
 I spent about an hour each morning doing my make-up and hair.
 I watched youtube videos on how to do my hair and make-up.
 Picked my outfits each night.
 It was quite an experience.
 It changed me.
 I held my head higher, I walked, talked and behaved differently.
-People held the door for me, noticed me, talked to me differently.
-My coworkers were certainly puzzled and I honestly think my boss thought I was looking for a job and going to interviews, because my review came that month and when they offered me a raise, I did something I would have never done before.
-I returned it and told them to come back to me with something better.
-And they did.
+People held the door for me, noticed me, treated me better.

 Today I start my “draw or paint a portrait a day” for the next 30 days.
 Here’s Genevieve.